psomhorst/lazy-model/README.md

 AngularJS directive that works like `ng-model` but accept changes only when form is submitted (otherwise changes are cancelled).

+This is a slightly altered version from <a href="https://github.com/vitalets/lazy-model">vitalets'</a> version.
+Only the last example ("How to send data to server and wait for a response?") is altered.

 ### Why this is needed?
 AngularJS 2-way binding is good feature: you change model - and all views are updated instantly.
 But when dealing with forms I often need more transactional way: input something and accept changes or decline it.
 Official way to do it requires additional code in controller: create copy of model, link it with form and write changes back to original model when form is submitted (see http://docs.angularjs.org/guide/forms).